rust-lang/rustc-dev-guide/src/mir/optimizations.md

    dump.
 Read [this README][mir-opt-test-readme] for instructions on how to dump things.

 3. Commit the current working directory state.
+The reason you should commit the test output before you implement the optimization is so that you (and your reviewers) can see a before/after diff of what the optimization changed.

 4. Implement a new optimization in [`compiler/rustc_mir/src/transform`].
    The fastest and easiest way to do this is to